mecc-monash/rbc/sensing_tutorial.md

 ```

 #### Procesing values
-We now have to think about turning the values we recieve from the colour sensor into information that we understand and that we can use to make decisions for our robot.
+We now have to think about turning the values we receive from the colour sensor into information that we understand and that we can use to make decisions for our robot.
 This means converting the frequencies into RGB values which we can use to figure out which colour it is.

 To do this, we must first calibrate our sensor.
 Point the sensor into a direction where there is nothing in front of it and note down the values being printed.